vdchs/nvim-config/README.md

 `lua/plugins/vscode.lua` defines keybinds for specific VSCode commands and is only loaded when Nvim is used inside VSCode.

 ## Pairs well with...
-[Vimium!](https://chromewebstore.google.com/detail/dbepggeogbaibhgnhhndojpepiihcmeb) (or similar Extensions for other browsers)
+[Vimium!](https://chromewebstore.google.com/detail/dbepggeogbaibhgnhhndojpepiihcmeb) (or similar extensions for other browsers)